 5. Are you going to return to our website?

 Satisfied users often want to return to the website – they find it interesting and useful.
 You can limit targeting to users who did not convert.

 If users who exit the website without completing the purchase say they will return it’s less to be worried about.
 What can be most interesting are answers of users who answer ‘No’ to the first question.
 Analyzing them can show you what to change to improve users’ satisfaction.

 Using those website satisfaction survey questions will provide you with both interesting and actionable results that you’ll be able to use to improve users’ satisfaction.
-So just choose the right survey tool and run satisfaction survey on your website!
+Take a few minutes to discover how to choose the best website survey tool for your company and start running a satisfaction surveys on your website!